Glastonbury donated record-breaking £3.7m to good causes in 2023

 - READ MORE: Elton!
 Arctic Monkeys!
 Rick Astley!
 Glastonbury 2023’s most magical moments on Worthy Farm

-For the 2023 edition, Glastonbury also made a donation towards the Red Cross’s Israel and Occupied Palestinian Territory Appeal to provide immediate and urgent medical support for all those in need.
+For the 2023 edition, Glastonbury also made a donation towards the Red Cross’ Israel and Occupied Palestinian Territory Appeal to provide immediate and urgent medical support for all those in need.

-Other beneficiaries this year included Warchild, homeless charity Centrepoint, and organisations working to help communities living in poverty across the UK such as Fareshare, Foodcycle and Beauty Banks.
+Other beneficiaries this year included War Child, homeless charity Centrepoint, and organisations working to help communities living in poverty across the UK such as Fareshare, Foodcycle and Beauty Banks.

 Glastonbury supported refugees and asylum seekers too via Safe Passage UK, Refugee Council and more.